 Several different diets have been tested clinically for rheumatoid arthritis (RA), including the vegan or vegetarian diet, the elemental diet, the exclusion diet and the Mediterranean diet.
-No particular diet has been shown to help with RA, although evidence suggests that the Mediterranean diet can reduce the risks of Type 2 diabetes, certain cancers and cardiovascular diseases, such as stroke and heart attacks.
+No particular diet has been shown to help with RA, though the National Institute of Health and Care Excellence (NICE) guideline for rheumatoid arthritis stated that the Mediterranean diet could be an option.
+Evidence suggests that the Mediterranean diet can reduce the risks of cardiovascular diseases, such as strokes and heart attacks, which can affect people with RA.

-A recent US study showed that people with osteoarthritis (OA) may experience less pain and improved function when following a Mediterranean diet.
-A separate study of people with OA found that those who had diets higher in total and saturated fat experienced worsening of their symptoms, compared to those with a lower-fat diet.
+A number of studies have shown that people with osteoarthritis (OA) may experience less cartilage damage when following a Mediterranean diet.
+In terms of nutrients, studies have found people with OA who had a diet high in total and saturated fats experienced damage in the cartilage, compared to those with a moderate or lower-fat diet.
 As there is no definite evidence that any particular diet can affect arthritis, eating a healthy and well-balanced diet is the most sensible approach.
-This means eating enough calories (energy) and nutrients, to stay well and keep to a healthy body weight.
-The latest guidance from Public Health England Eatwell Guide provides information about healthy eating in general.
+The latest guidance from Public Health England, called Eatwell Guide, provides information about healthy eating in general.